 Adaptive equipment is available in many countries across the world.
 Here's some suggestions for you.
 Always undertake your own risk assessment of the equipment for you and your needs as we cannot provide any assurances, warranties or guarantees.

 Always follow the Inclusive Skating Safety Policy and any additional requirements and advice from your coach, rink, product supplier, medical team and your risk assessment.
 Most Inclusive Skaters require products that meet their own particular needs and an individual assessment for this purpose.
+We make no recommendations for any individual or for any produce and the following is for information only.
+Always obtain professional advice on your individual circumstances.

 Here are some suggestions of products for you to consider, indications of price and reflections on our experience so far: